drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_17.md

-# OR 3: Lesson Plan Lecture 1
+# OR 3: Lesson Plan Lecture 10
-## Random events and incomplete information
+## Finitely repeated games

 ### Aims of lecture

-At the end of this lecture students will be able to:
+At the end of this lecture students will be to:

-- Represent games of incomplete information in extensive form;
+- Describe infinetely repeated games
-- Represent games of incomplete information in Bayesian normal form;
+- Obtain equilibria of repeated games

 ### Timeline

 #### Before the lecture

-- Invite students to play some one shot games online (with incomplete information).
+- Students will have read the results from the prisoners dilemma tournament

 #### During the lecture